sile/efmt/README.md

 Since I'm not familiar with other Erlang formatters, and [the README.md of `erlfmt`](https://github.com/WhatsApp/erlfmt/blob/main/README.md) already provides a good comparison table among various formatters, I only describe the differences between `efmt` and `erlfmt` here.

+Note that in the following examples, I used `efmt-v0.1.0` and `erlfmt-v1.0.0`.

 ### Formatting style

 I think the formatting style of `efmt` is much different from `erlfmt`.